 Form

-Bootstrap features styles for browser-supported focused and disabled
+Bootstrap features styles for browser-supported focused and disabled states.
+We remove the default Webkit outline and apply a box-shadow in its place for :focus.

 Form validation

 It also includes validation styles for errors, warnings, and success.
-To use, add the error class to the surrounding .control-group
+To use, add the error class to the surrounding .control-group.

 - <fieldset